 Greenville Drive

-A great Sunday family activity is a baseball game at Fluor Field over the summer.
-They even have a playground on site plus a big, grassy area for kids to run around in while you watch all the action on the field.
-Sunday games are often in the late afternoon and kids can run the bases after the game.
+A baseball game at Fluor is a great Sunday family activity during the summer.
+They have an onsite playground, plus a big, grassy area for kids to run around in while you watch all the action on the field.
+Sunday games are often in the late afternoon, and kids can run the bases after the game.
 You’ll also find some excellent events throughout the year at Fluor Field that tend to run the entire weekend, Sunday included.

 Fluor Field, 945 South Main Street, Greenville